SteveProkovas/Parallel-GPU-Monitor/README.md

 Here are some useful technical diagrams for the GPU monitoring system architecture and workflows:

+## Adjusting the Number of Epochs

+To change the number of training epochs, update the range() value in the training loop.

+## Simulate training loop
+print("\n🏋️  Starting training simulation...") for epoch in range(100):
+    print(f"\nEpoch {epoch + 1}/100")

+Simply replace 100 with your desired number of epochs.
+For example, to run 50 epochs, change it to:

+for epoch in range(50):

+This will control how many training iterations the simulation runs.

 ## Diagram 1: System Architecture & Components

 ```mermaid